Lacrosse Drills

 Stationary Scoop

-Player walks up to a stationary ball, plants the bottom hand close to the ground, and scoops the ball into a cradled carry.
-20 reps each side.
-The starting point for first-time players because it isolates the scoop technique without the moving ball, the contact, or the second decision after the pickup.
+The player walks up to a stationary ball, plants the bottom hand close to the ground, and scoops the ball into a cradled carry.
+The starting point for first-time players because it isolates the scoop without the moving ball, the contact, or the second decision after the pickup.

 Scoop and Pass Out

-Coach rolls a slow ground ball; player charges the ball, scoops on the run, and releases a pass to a teammate breaking down the field.
+The coach rolls a slow ground ball; the player charges the ball, scoops on the run, and releases a pass to a teammate breaking down the field.
 Cones mark the receiving spot.
-12 reps each side.
-Builds the scoop-and-outlet rhythm that turns a loose ball into a fast break instead of a stalled possession.
+Turns a loose ball into a fast break instead of a stalled possession.

 1v1 Ground Ball Battle

 Two players square up two yards apart with a ball between them.
-Coach blows the whistle; both players attack the ball.
-First player to scoop and turn upfield wins the rep. Run from both sides so each player gets reps with the dominant and off hand.
-The single most-used ground ball drill at the youth level because it teaches box-out technique and aggression in the same rep.
+On the whistle both players attack the ball; the first player to scoop and turn upfield wins the rep. Run from both sides so each player gets reps with the dominant and off hand.

 West Genesee Box Drill

-Four cones form a 10-yard box.
-One ball sits in the center.
-Four players stand at the cones; coach calls a number and that player attacks the ball, scoops, and passes to the next-numbered cone.
-Run for three minutes at game speed.
-Named for the West Genesee program in upstate New York that builds it into every practice.
-Trains ground ball reads, scoop angles, and the immediate outlet pass.
+Four cones form a 10-yard box with one ball in the center.
+Four players stand at the cones; the coach calls a number and that player attacks the ball, scoops, and passes to the next-numbered cone.
+Named for the West Genesee program in upstate New York.
+Run at game speed.

 GB-to-Outlet

-Cone marks the ground ball spot; a second cone 15 yards downfield marks the outlet target.
-Player charges the ball, scoops, takes one cradle step, and releases an outlet pass to the cone (or to a teammate cycling through the spot).
+A cone marks the ground ball spot; a second cone 15 yards downfield marks the outlet target.
+The player charges the ball, scoops, takes one cradle step, and releases an outlet pass to the cone (or a teammate cycling through).
 Run with right-hand and left-hand scoops alternating.
-Builds the one-step-and-release habit that turns a defensive ground ball into a transition opportunity instead of a settled clear.

 3v2 Ground Ball Transition

 Three offensive players in the defensive end, two defenders waiting at midfield, a goalie in the attacking goal.
-Coach rolls a ground ball into the offensive zone; offense scoops and breaks 3v2 toward the goal.
-Defense backpedals to set the slide; offense reads the slide and finishes.
-Builds the ground-ball-to-fast-break decision tree that defines transition lacrosse at the high school level.
+The coach rolls a ground ball into the offensive zone; the offense scoops and breaks 3v2.
+The defense backpedals to set the slide; the offense reads the slide and finishes.

 Shooting Drills